Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 # Recommendations
 Based on the uncovered insights, the following recommendations have been provided:
-- Given the rapid growth of Ambulatory Surgical Centers' claims in AV revisions, this provider type presents a valuable opportunity for commercial engagement.
+- With the rapid growth of Ambulatory Surgical Centers' claims in AV revisions, this provider type presents a valuable opportunity for commercial engagement.
 ASCs could serve as a key customer segment for promoting and advocating for vascular access methods that are more durable and have fewer complications.
-- Given the regional disparity, it is worthwhile to further investigate the causes behind the large reduction in claims in the East.
+- Given the regional disparity, it is worthwhile to investigate further the causes behind the large reduction in claims in the East.
 Factors such as regional healthcare policies, demographic shifts, or other regulatory changes could be contributing to this trend.
 Understanding the root causes can provide strategic insights into regional healthcare dynamics, helping assess commercial launch favorability and tailor strategies to each region's specific characteristics.
+- When negotiating reimbursement rates, emphasizing the significant cost and high percentage of payments related to AV revision procedures could be advantageous.
+Since AV revisions account for a large portion of overall claims, payers may recognize the financial burden these procedures place on the healthcare system.
+By underscoring the frequency and cost of addressing complications like stenosis and thrombosis in AVF or AVG, it can strengthen the case for better reimbursement rates.

 ---